DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 ###J

 #####JavaScript
-JavaScript is a scripting language originally developed by Netscape mainly for use as code within a web page.
+JavaScript is a scripting language originally developed by Netscape, mainly for use as executable code within web pages.
 JavaScript is very popular for common tasks such as validating data entry forms within a web page before they are submitted to the server.
-JavaScript can also alter the way a page looks by dynamically changing CSS format settings within its page.
-JavaScript library providing a set of convenience methods for programmers in order to dynamically manipulate web pages.
-JavaScript is not the same as Java, a high level programming language.
+JavaScript can also alter the way a page looks by dynamically changing **CSS** format settings within the web page.
+JavaScript is not the same as Java, which is a high-level programming language.

 #####JPEG or JPG (Joint Photographic Experts Group)
 A file format used for storing images.
-The JPEG/JPG format uses a palette of millions of colors and is primarily intended for photographic images.
-The internal compression **algorithm** of the JPEG/JPG format, unlike the GIF format, actually throws out superfluous information, which is why JPEG/JPG files containing photographic images end up smaller than GIF files containing photographic images.
+The JPEG format uses a palette of millions of colors and is primarily intended for photographs and full-color artworks.
+Unlike the GIF format, the JPEG format is a 'lossy' format, meaning that data is compressed according to a mathematical model involving a trade-off between file size and image quality.
+For full-color images, the JPEG format in practice yields better results, yet with smaller file sizes, than the **GIF** format.

 ###K

 #####KF8
-KF8 is the latest ebook format used by Amazon for its Kindle hardware.
-See also AZW.
+KF8 is the latest **ebook** format used by **Amazon** for its **Kindle** hardware.
+See also **AZW** and **MOBI**.

 #####Kindle
-Kindle is a set of handheld devices and software capable of reading ebooks, particularly Amazons AZW file format.
-The Kindle product range is manufactured and developed by Amazon.
-Kindle Fire is the multifunctional, full color tablet in this same range.
+**Amazon**'s Kindle is a range of handheld **e-reader** devices and companion software applications for reading **ebooks**, particularly in **Amazon**'s proprietary **AZW**, **KF8** and **MOBI** ebook formats.
+The more recent Kindle Fire is not so much an e-reader as a full-fledged, small-sized tablet.

 #####Kobo
-Kobo produces a range of handheld devices and software for e-reading.
-It also has its own storefront where ebooks (mainly EPUBs) may be bought.
+Kobo is a compamy that produces a range of handheld **e-reader** devices and software.
+It also has its own storefront where users can purchase **ebooks** (mainly in the **EPUB** format).

 ###L

 #####LaTeX
-A document markup language used in scientific documents, often used to render mathematical notations, for example.
+A document markup language used mainly in scientific documents.
+LaTeX is particularly useful for rendering typographically complex mathematical formulas.

 #####Layout
-The overall design of a page, spread, or book, including elements such as page and type size, typeface, and the arrangement of titles and page numbers.
+The overall visual design of a document.
+In the case of printed matter, layout includes elements such as page dimensions and margins, font type and size, **markup** formatting, the placement of various elements within the page, and various other elements such as headings and page numbers.
+In the case of **reflowable** documents such as **ebooks**, the layout must be adapted to take into account the fact that different devices or applications will render the layout in different ways.

 #####LCD (Liquid Crystal Display)
-A technology used for producing a type of flat panel computer display screen, which is replacing the older type of Cathode Ray Tube display screen.
-A more advanced form of technology for producing flat panel display screens is known as TFT (Thin Film Transistor).
-LCD and TFT screens are also used in digital cameras and camcorders.
+The technology used for producing the flat-panel display screens found on most contemporary computers, tablets and smartphones as well as other devices such as digital cameras.
+Currently, a 'new improved' technology known as TFT LCD (Thin Film Transistor LCD) is gradually becoming the industry standard. <!-- Florian maybe you can check this, I don't really know enough about this.
+Joe  -->

 #####Linux
-Unix-type operating system.
-Linux was originally created by Linus Torvalds with the assistance of developers around the world.
-The Source Code for Linux is Open Source and hence freely available to everyone.
-Also see **Unix**.
+A popular **Unix**-type **operating system**.
+Linux was originally created by Linus Torvalds with the assistance of many developers worldwide.
+The Source Code for Linux is **Open Source** and thus freely available to everyone.

 ###M